Randall Cunningham

-Randall Wade Cunningham Sr. (born March 27, 1963) is an American former football quarterback who played in the National Football League (NFL) for 16 seasons.
+Randall Wade Cunningham Sr. (born March 27, 1963) is an American former professional football quarterback who played in the National Football League (NFL) for 16 seasons.
 He spent the majority of his career with the Philadelphia Eagles and is also known for his Minnesota Vikings tenure.
-A four-time Pro Bowl selection, Cunningham is third in quarterback rushing yards.
+A four-time Pro Bowl selection, Cunningham is fourth in NFL quarterback rushing yards, which he led at the time of his retirement.

-Cunningham earned first-team All-American honors at the University of Nevada, Las Vegas and was selected in the second round of the 1985 NFL Draft by the Eagles, where he spent his first 11 seasons.
+Cunningham played college football for the UNLV Rebels, earning first-team All-American honors in 1983 and 1984 as a punter.
+He was selected in the second round of the 1985 NFL draft by the Eagles, where he spent his first 11 seasons.
 He retired after the 1995 season, but returned a year later to join the Vikings.
-In 1998, he enjoyed the strongest season of his career and helped the team set the NFL record for the most regular season points scored, although the Vikings would be upset in the NFC Championship Game.
+In 1998, he enjoyed the strongest season of his career and helped the team set the NFL record for the most regular season points scored en route to an NFC Championship Game appearance.
 Cunningham lost his starting position during the 1999 season due to a performance decline and was released afterwards.
 In his final two seasons, he held a backup role with the Dallas Cowboys and Baltimore Ravens.

 Upon retiring a second and final time, Cunningham became an ordained Protestant minister and served as the team chaplain for the Las Vegas Raiders from 2020 to 2022.
 He was inducted to the College Football Hall of Fame in 2016.

-High school and college
+Early life and college

 Cunningham was born in Santa Barbara, California, in 1963.
 His older brother Sam would also become a future NFL player.
 He attended Santa Barbara High School, and was a graduate of the class of 1981.
 As a senior, he led his team to a League title and the CIF Finals.
 He also competed in track and field at SBHS in the high jump; his elder brother Frank was the state champion in the shot put.

 He then went on to attend the University of Nevada, Las Vegas (UNLV).
 He was a 1983 and 1984 College Football All-America Team selection as a punter.
-In 1984, his senior year, he led the UNLV Rebels to an 11–2 season—still the school's only 10-win season ever—however this was adjusted to 0–13 when it was found out several players were ineligible.
+In 1984, his senior year, he led the UNLV Rebels to an 11–2 season—however this was adjusted to 0–13 when it was found out several players were ineligible.